DoughnutsNCookies/JavaScript-DesignPatterns/Creational-Patterns/README.md

 ### 1. 🏭 [Factory Method](./Factory-Method)

-**Description:**
-The Factory Method pattern defines an interface for creating an object but leaves the choice of its type to the subclasses, creation being deferred at the time of instantiation.
+Defines an interface for creating an object\*\* but leaves the choice of its type to the subclasses, creation being deferred at the time of instantiation.

 **Use Case:**